ffzanini/ffzanini/README.md

 <br/>
 <!-- Content -->
 <p align="justify">
-  <b>[EN-US]</b> Hello Github 👋!
-I'm a Brazilian developer who always loved to create and learn practical things about technology.
-I'm officially a developer since 2010 and my main language at the moment is PHP (Laravel and CodeIgniter) with its integration in the MySql database.
-In addition, I also have knowledge in JS, CSS, HTML and some other tools for process management and design.
-Actually my principal passions are do animations, pixel art, softwares, websites and write stories.<br/>
+  Hello Github 👋!
+I'm a Brazilian developer who always loved to create, learn and pratice things about technology.
+I'm officially a developer since 2010 and my main dev language at the moment is PHP using laravel or codeigniter framework, as well, my usual integration is with MySql database.
+In addition, I also have knowledge in JS, CSS3, HTML5 and some other tools for design and process management.<br/>
   <br/>
-  To improve on what’s new in the programming world, I’m learning NodeJS, ReactJS and React Native with <a href="https://github.com/rocketseat">@rocketseat</a> in "Bootcamp GoStack".
+  To keep improving in programming world and keep updated, now I’m learning NodeJS, ReactJS and React Native with <a href="https://github.com/rocketseat"> @rocketseat </a> in "Bootcamp GoStack".
   <br/>
   <br/>